cesium-ml/cesium/doc/examples/EEG_Example.md

-The overall workflow consists of three steps: first, we "featurize" the time series by selecting some set of mathematical functions to apply to each; next, we build some classification models which uses these feature input to distinguish between classes; and finally, we validate our models by generating predictions for some unseen holdout set and comparing them to the true class labels.
+The overall workflow consists of three steps: first, we "featurize" the time series by selecting some set of mathematical functions to apply to each; next, we build some classification models which use these features to distinguish between classes;
+finally, we validate our models by generating predictions for some unseen holdout set and comparing them to the true class labels.

 First, we'll load the data and inspect a representative time series from each class: